ANNUAL ALLIANCE REPORT

 Training and Education

-- 10/18/2015 – Quarterly meeting was held with AESC via conference call to discuss upcoming training for OSHA Compliance Safety and Health Officers (CSHO) and the activities during the quarter.
+- 11/27/2016 – A quarterly planning meeting was held with AESC executive committee members in person to discuss upcoming events, such as the Oil & Gas Safety and Health Conference, proposed service rig orientation training for OSHA Compliance Safety and Health Officers (CSHO), as well as other planned activities during the quarter.

 - 10/18/2016 – AESC and OSHA participated in training that focused on the properties, detection, hazards and avoidance techniques of Hydrogen Sulfide (H2S).
 The training was conducted at the Canadian Valley Technology Center in El Reno, Oklahoma.
 Mr. Eric Rosemann, HSE Committee member, provided the training to over 32 CSHO's and OSHA Consultation personnel.
 The training included the H2S Clear certification, which provides training on the dangers of H2S, as well as the precautions, tools and controls required when working in and around H2S environments.
 Additionally, the participants were able to receive some additional instruction on the multi-gas meter and emergency escape respirator.